lessonomicon/querynomicon/CONTRIBUTING.md

 -   `Makefile` contains the commands used to re-run each example.
     If you add a new example,
     please add a corresponding rule in `Makefile`.
-    -   `make depend.mk` rebuilds the list of extra dependencies.
-        Please do not update `depend.mk` by hand.

 -   Use a level-2 heading for each sub-topic.
     Use `{: .aside}` for an aside
     or `{: .exercise}` for exercise.

--   Use `[%inc "file.ext" %]` to include a text file.
-    If `mark=label` is present,
-    only code between comments `[label]` and `[/label]` is kept.

--   Use `[% figure slug="some_slug" img="filename.ext" caption="text" alt="text" %]`
-    to include a figure.

--   Use `[% g key "text" %]` to link to glossary entries.
-    The text is inserted and highlighted;
-    the key must identify an entry in `info/glossary.yml`, which is in [Glosario][glosario] format.

 -   Please create SVG diagrams using [draw.io][draw_io].
     Please use 14-point Helvetica for text,
     solid 1-point black lines,
     and unfilled objects.

--   All external links are written using `[box][notation]` inline and defined in `info/links.yml`.

-## Logical Structure

--   Introduction
-    -   A *learner persona* that characterizes the intended audience in concrete terms.
-    -   *Prerequisites* (which should be interpreted with reference to the learner persona).
-    -   *Learning objectives* that define the tutorial's scope.
-    -   *Setup instructions* that instructors and learners must go through in order to code along

--   *Topics* are numbered.
-    Each contains one code sample, its output, and notes for the instructor.
-    Learners are *not* expected to be able to understand topics without instructor elaboration.

--   *Asides* are not numbered, and contain code-less explanatory material, additional setup instructions,
-    *concept maps* summarizing recently-introduced ideas,
-    etc.

--   *Exercises* are numbered.
-    An exercise section may include any number of exercises.

--   Topics of both kinds may contain *glossary references* and/or *explanatory diagrams*.

--   Appendices
-    -   A *glossary* that defines terms called out in the topics.
-    -   *Acknowledgments* that point at inspirations and thank contributors.

 ## Labels